 Nehemiah Curtis James was born on June 9, 1902 in Yazoo County.
 Was he born in Bentonia or Yazoo City?

-His biographer, Stephen Calt, working from hours of taped interviews with Skip, is certain that James was born at the Afro-American Hospital in Yazoo City and raised on the Whitehead plantation near Bentonia.
+His biographer, Stephen Calt, working from hours of taped interviews with Skip, is certain that James was born at the African American Hospital in Yazoo City and raised on the Whitehead plantation near Bentonia.

 Around 1917 James began to learn the guitar from a popular local entertainer, Henry Stuckey of Satartia.
 Later he began to study the violin and piano as well.

 Working as a laborer and musician, Skip got his break by means of a 1931 audition with H. C. Speir, a talent scout for Paramount, at his Jackson music store.
-This resulted in a trip to Grafton, Wisconsin, where he record-ed 26 sides (18 survive).
+This resulted in a trip to Grafton, Wisconsin.

-The Depression having largely destroyed the recording industry, James wandered throughout the South during much of his life.
+The Depression largely destroyed the recording industry, and James wandered throughout the South during much of his life.

-Ill, it would turn out to be cancer, he was “rediscovered” by young blues enthusiasts at a hospital at Tunica in 1964.
+Sick--it would turn out to be cancer--he was “rediscovered” by young blues enthusiasts at a hospital at Tunica in 1964.